jts272/pp4-safe-hands-guitar-tech/README.md

 have an easier time working with existing code; users with accessibility needs can fully interact with site content and SEO impact is maximized.

-By following clean coding conventions and a well-configured coding environment, we can achieve the best possible standards with our work.
+By following clean coding conventions in a well-configured coding environment, we can achieve the best possible standards with our work.
 The results of each language's validation checks are presented below.